Rugby, Warwickshire

 Rugby is a market town in eastern Warwickshire, England, close to the River Avon.
-At the 2021 census its population was 78,125, making it the second-largest town in Warwickshire.
+At the 2021 census, its population was 78,117, making it the second-largest town in Warwickshire.
 It is the main settlement within the larger Borough of Rugby, which had a population of 114,400 in 2021.

 Rugby is situated on the eastern edge of Warwickshire, near to the borders with Leicestershire and Northamptonshire.
-Rugby is the most easterly town within the West Midlands region, with the nearby county borders also marking the regional boundary with the East Midlands.
-It is 83 miles north of London, 30 miles east-southeast of Birmingham, 11.5 miles east of Coventry, 18 miles north-west of Northampton, and 19 miles south-southwest of Leicester.
+It is the most easterly town within the West Midlands region, with the nearby county borders also marking the regional boundary with the East Midlands.
+It is 83 miles north of London, 30 miles east-south-east of Birmingham, 11.5 miles east of Coventry, 18 miles north-west of Northampton and 19 miles south-south-west of Leicester.

 Rugby became a market town in 1255.
-In 1567 Rugby School was founded as a grammar school for local boys, but by the 18th century it had gained a national reputation as a public school.
-The school is the birthplace of Rugby football which, according to legend, was invented in 1823 by a Rugby schoolboy named William Webb Ellis.
-Rugby remained a small and fairly unimportant town until the mid-19th century, when a major railway junction was established there, which spurred the development of industry, and the rapid growth of population.
+In 1567, Rugby School was founded as a grammar school for local boys but, by the 18th century, it had gained a national reputation and eventually became a public school.
+The school is the birthplace of rugby football which, according to legend, was invented in 1823 by a Rugby schoolboy named William Webb Ellis.
+Rugby remained a small and fairly unimportant town until the mid-19th century, when a major railway junction was established there, which spurred the development of industry and the rapid growth of population.

 History

-Early history
+Ancient history

 Early Iron Age settlement existed in the Rugby area: The River Avon formed a natural barrier between the Dobunni and Corieltauvi tribes, and it is likely that defended frontier settlements were set up on each side of the Avon valley.
 Rugby's position on a hill overlooking the Avon, made it an ideal location for a defended Dobunni watch settlement.
 During the Roman period the Roman town of Tripontium was established on the Watling Street Roman road around 3.4 miles north-east of what is now Rugby, this was later abandoned when the Romans left Britain.